The business loan interest rate should be your primary consideration when choosing a financial institution to get funds for your business.

 - Origination fees.
 These are a percentage of the loan amount.
 The lender charges them for processing your loan.

 - Underwriting fees.
-Fees charged for checking your documents and tax returns.
+The lender charges these fees for checking your documents and tax returns.

 - Closing costs.
 This is a term for all the fees you’ll pay for a business loan.
 Closing costs include origination fees, underwriting fees, and loan processing fees.